-Romania: The impact of electricity and gas liberalization on national economy10.
-July 2014. / SEE Energy News
+Romania: The impact of electricity and gas liberalization on national economy, SEE Energy News

 Companies are especially affected by increasing gas prices, which is a much too quickly.
 Free market price of electricity fell, which caused the bills to be more affordable for companies.
 Basically, the industry was caught off guard in a process of accelerated liberalization of markets.
 But we can not say that the industry had far less concern for refurbishment, efficiency and reducing consumption.